Aurele-B/Cellects/doc/advanced/parameters.md

 <!-- START_Mesh_step_length -->
 ## Mesh step:
-The size of the step (in pixels) between two positioning of the rolling window.
+The size of the step (in pixels) between consecutive rolling window positions.
 NB:
-- Should not be larger than the mesh side length to cover all pixels.
+- Must not exceed the mesh side length to ensure full coverage of the image.

 <!-- END_Mesh_step_length -->